Last year, California Indian Legal Services (CILS) was contacted by:

 Why Contribute to CILS?

-For more than fifty-two years, CILS has provided legal assistance to Indian tribes, organizations, and individuals who may have otherwise gone without adequate representation.
+For more than five decades, CILS has provided legal assistance to Indian tribes, organizations, and individuals who may have otherwise gone without adequate representation.
 CILS has successfully asserted and defended the most important rights of Indians and tribes in hundreds of major cases and has achieved significant results in such critical areas as tribal sovereignty, natural resource protection, and Indian education.

 Sharing is a Native American tradition.
 We invite you to participate in this tradition by contributing to CILS.
 With your support, CILS can continue to achieve justice on behalf of Native Americans.

 More about CILS

 CILS is one of the oldest not-for-profit law firms in the country that is devoted exclusively to the cause of Native American rights in California.
 Governed by a Board of Trustees and endorsed by California tribes and tribal organization, CILS has provided free and low-cost legal services to California tribes, tribal organizations, and Native American individuals throughout the State since 1967.